 On- and off-loom weaving techniques.
-Includes man-made and natural teristics and working properties.
+Includes man-made and natural fibers, their characteristics and working properties.

-APD 024 Figure Sculpture /1 cr. hr./1.7 periods (.7 lec., 1 lab)
+APD 024 Figure Sculpture /1 cr. hr./1.7 periods (.7 lec., 1 lab) □ Prerequisite: None.

 Practice in working from the model using clay, plaster and wax.
 Emphasis on individual development rather than producing a permanent product.